Coders-Care/dmmjobcontrol/README.md

 * RSS feeds
 * Powerful, flexible and easily extendible
 * Tested with TYPO3 4.5, 4.6, 4.7 and 6.0

-## Documentation
-You can read the documentation online at http://mixedcase.nl/projects/dmmjobcontrol/.

 ## License
 JobControl is free software under the terms of the